 In January 2020 the UK left the European Union ("EU").
-The medium to long-term impact of this on UK government policy, the financial markets and the wider UK economy remains unknown.
+A trade deal with the EU was agreed in December 2020 but the medium to long-term impact of this on UK government policy, the financial markets and the wider UK economy remains unknown.
 The Group's Spanish lifetime portfolio introduces additional uncertainty and risk which the Board is monitoring; in particular there is added risk and uncertainty in relation to foreign exchange volatility, property values for the Spanish lifetime portfolio and the behavioural impact on Spanish lifetime mortgage borrowers.
+The Group has taken legal advice and contacted the regulatory authority in Spain and believes that operational risk in relation to the servicing of the loan book is limited.

-In 2018 the Group adopted IFRS 9 - Financial instruments and in 2019 the assumptions used within the calculation of provisions were developed.
-The most significant impact on the Group was in respect of the measurement of impairment of financial assets.
-Under IFRS 9, impairment is based on expected credit losses ("ECL") rather than incurred credit losses which is the methodology the Group previously adopted under IAS 39.
+Under IFRS 9 - Financial instruments impairment is based on expected credit losses ("ECL").
 An ECL provision is required for default events in the next 12 months, whilst a lifetime ECL is required when a significant increase in credit risk is identified.
 The review of credit risk and the calculation of ECL are required to be unbiased and probability weighted, and should include all available relevant information, with assessments of current conditions and forecasts of future economic conditions.
-As a result the recognition and measurement of impairment is more forward looking than had previously been the case under IAS 39.
+As a result the recognition and measurement of impairment is forward looking.
+Forecasts of economic conditions are uncertain and adverse movements in the forecasts create additional risks for the Group.

 The UK regulators have reiterated their intention to transition from the London Inter-Bank Offered Rate ("LIBOR") to alternative benchmark rates by the end of 2021.
 The Society is directly impacted through exposure to LIBOR linked assets and liabilities.
-Planning is under way to manage the impact of this transition.
+Planning continues to manage the impact of this transition.